-A simple scenario of NAT Overload configuration will help audience have better understanding of Network address Translation concept and traffic flow across network elements.
+A simple scenario of cisco NAT Overload configuration will help the audience have a better understanding of Network address Translation concept and traffic flow across network elements.

 The configuration for each device is shown below –